“Feelings Are Much Like Waves, We Can’t Stop Them From Coming, But We Can Always Choose Which Ones To Surf With…” (JAP)

-Individual therapy is a form of therapy in which the client is treated on a one-on-one basis with a therapist.
+Individual Session is a form of counseling in which the client is treated on a one-on-one basis with a Solution-Therapist.

-Couple’s therapy attempts to improve romantic relationships and resolve interpersonal conflicts.
+Couple’s Session attempts to improve romantic relationships and resolve interpersonal conflicts.

-Group therapy involves one or more therapists working with several people at the same time.
+Group Session involves one or more Solution-Therapists working with several people at the same time.

 Solution-focused brief therapy is a goal-directed collaborative approach to psychotherapeutic change that is conducted through direct observation of clients’ responses to a series of precisely constructed questions.